vaitheeshkumar/M3_Wiper-control-system/1_Requirements/README.md

 3) An analog signal having an amplitude depending upon the detected rain conditions.

 # WHY
-1) Windshield wipers keep the windshield of a vehicle clear from **rain water, snow, dust and road spray**
+1) Windshield wipers keep the windshield of a vehicle clear for **rain water, snow, dust and road spray**
 2) The first windshield wipers were operated manually by moving a lever inside the car
 3) The ain purpose of wiper system is to clean the widscreen sufficiently to provide suitable visubility at all times